Shopify/shopify-app-js/docs/reference/app.md

 app.use('/shopify', shopify.app({afterAuth}));
 ```

-> **Note**: the above example doesn't have to trigger a redirect back to the app if payment exists - the package will do that by default.
+### Example - setting up webhooks handlers

-## Example - setting up webhooks handlers
+The following example shows how to setup handlers for the mandatory GDPR webhooks.

 ```ts
 const app = express();